How Multiple Conditions Work Together

 - If one permission allows access to Supplier A and another allows access to Supplier B, the user has access to both suppliers

-- The same applies to countries, categories, and other condition types
+- The same applies to countries, catalogs, categories, and other condition types

 Precedence Rules: